Nominating Your Special Committee

 Deadlines for constituting a full committee depend on your expected degree.

 - Master’s degree students must complete their special committee selection by the end of the second semester.

 - Doctoral candidates must have a full special committee no later than the end of the third semester, although some fields have earlier requirements.
-Your graduate field assistant (GFA) will know for sure.
+Your graduate field administrator (GFA) will know for sure.

 Choosing a Special Committee Chair

 The faculty member who represents your major subject is considered the chair of your special committee.
 Your chair will supervise your thesis or dissertation work and will typically provide the facilities and supervision necessary to conduct your research.

 Your chair may serve for up to one year without special approval if he or she leaves the university.
 To maintain chair status, you must petition on that individual’s behalf.
 A retiree may continue serving as either chair or minor member.

 You have a lot of flexibility when it comes to selecting members of your special committee.
 Any member of any graduate field may serve on your special committee, with occasional limits imposed on the faculty based on their field standing.
 Your special committee chair must be from your graduate field.